Query-optimal estimation of unitary channels in diamond distance: Gate-efficient pure state tomography with optimal sample complexity

 \section{Gate-efficient pure state tomography with optimal sample complexity}

 Although it doesn't seem to significantly improve the gate complexity of our algorithm, we record the following result: \begin{theorem} There is a tomography algorithm for $\dd$-dimensional pure states, $\dd = 2^\nn$, with the following behavior.
 Given $\eps > 0$ and $O(\dd/\eps)$ copies of an unknown $\nn$-qubit pure state $\ket{u} \in \CC^{\dd}$, the algorithm sequentially measures the copies using von Neumann measurements and collects the classical results.
 The measurements are nonadaptively chosen using classical randomness, and each is implemented with gate complexity $\nn^{O(1)}\cdot \log(1/\eps)$ on the minimal number of qubits,~$\nn$.
 Finally, after the classical results are processed in $d^{O(1)}$ time, an estimate~$\ket{\widehat{\bu}}$ is output, and except with probability at most~$\dd^{-100}$ it satisfies $\abs{\braket{u|\widehat{\bu}}} \geq 1 - \eps$. \end{theorem} We were unable to find this theorem in the literature, although it follows from relatively standard ideas.
-It would seem that all previous works on gate-efficient pure state tomography (e.g.,~\cite{gross2010quantum,CL14,KUENG201788,Guta2020}) have sample complexity no better than $O(\dd \log(\dd)/\eps)$. \begin{proof} Recall the standard pure state tomography algorithm from \Cref{prop:puretomog} and its analysis from \Cref{sec:ancillary}.
+It would seem that all previous works on pure state tomography (e.g.,~\cite{gross2010quantum,CL14,KUENG201788,Guta2020}) either have optimal sample complexity but are not gate-inefficient, or are gate-efficient but have sample complexity no better than $O(\dd \log(\dd)/\eps)$. \begin{proof} Recall the standard pure state tomography algorithm from \Cref{prop:puretomog} and its analysis from \Cref{sec:ancillary}.
 Slightly more strongly we use that, with $m = O(\dd/\eps)$ copies, it can be made to satisfy (\cite[Theorem~5]{Guta2020})

 simultaneously for all constants $t > 0$, from which

 easily follows (for some constant~$c$).
 Hence for any positive even integer~$k$,

 Recall that